Why medical trunk stock is a risky blind spot

 Lack of item and charge capture on the EHR, leads to trunk stock being missed off billing and case reimbursement falling short.

-With trunk stock throwing a curve ball on inventory management processes, it’s time to look at how to avoid the pitfalls and figure out the best solution to handling trunk stock.
+With trunk stock throwing a curve ball on inventory management processes, it’s time to look at how to avoid the pitfalls and figure out the best solution to handling these bill-only items.

 How to capture trunk stock in surgery